multiversx/mx-chain-scripts/README.md

         #installs the node(s) on the local machine
         ./script.sh install

-        Running the script with the 'install' parameter will prompt for each machine the following:
+        Running the script with the 'install' parameter will prompt for the following:
             - number of nodes to be ran on the machine
             - validator display name for each node (this will only be asked one time)